 At age 11, prolific and astute billionaire investor Warren Buffett bought his first stock from the money he saved working in his family's grocery store.

-Depending on the type of brokerage account you open for your child, there may be an age restricting on if they can invest.
+Depending on the type of brokerage account you open for your child, there may be an age restriction on if they can invest.
 This is brokerage specific, but parents can usually open a custodial brokerage account for kids under 18 years old.

 How Kids Can Start Investing